johnbiundo/dev.to-articles/blog-posts/generate-knex/generate-knex.md

 ### Nest CLI and Schematics

 You probably already use the Nest CLI on a regular basis. `nest new myproject` and `nest generate controller user` are common examples.
 They use the `@nestjs/schematics` package that ships with the CLI out-of-the-box.
 What's very cool is that you can easily use other schematics to do highly customized work.
 What's common to all schematics is that they _understand_ your project, and have a very smart way of scaffolding new architectural components and wiring them into your project.
-In other words, if you think of a schematic is a blueprint, think of the CLI machinery as a _set of standards_ for how each blueprint works.
+In other words, think of a schematic as a blueprint, and of the CLI machinery as a _set of standards_ for how each blueprint works.
 Because of this, new schematics "just work", and inherit all of the features provided by the CLI and its standard capabilities.

 You can write your own schematics, and I plan to show you how in some upcoming blog posts.
 For now, I've built one that you can use to do the library integration project we've undertaken today.
-To use it, you need to first install it.
+To use any external schematics, you of course need to install them.
 One important note: you **must** install this as a global package, due to the way the CLI works.

 #### Installing a Custom Schematics Collection